Build a Raspberry Pi-powered MIDI Synth

 For my mt32-pi, I made the following changes to the default configuration:

-• Changed usb = on to usb = off because I wasn’t using any USB devices.
+because I wasn’t using any USB devices. - Changed

-• Changed output_device = pwm to output_device = i2s to use the DAC for audio output.
+to use the DAC for audio output. - Changed

-• Changed i2c_dac_init = none to i2c_dac_init = pcm51xx to use the DAC that I installed.
+to use the DAC that I installed. - In the

 You’ll just need to connect your Atari ST’s MIDI out to the clumsyMIDI’s MIDI in, power them both up, and if all is well, you should be able to use MIDI-enabled software.
 A short MIDI cable, such as the ones in this 2-pack, is all you need to make the connection.